Posted by michaelb

 The purpose of this page is to explain how the main things work on the Canberra Nature Map website.
-Aaron Clausen, Michael Mulvaney, Jennifer Smits, Rohan Thomas and myself (michaelb) are the administrators for this website.
-For an historical perspective look at "A Short History".
+Aaron Clausen, Michael Mulvaney, Jennifer Smits and myself (Michael Bedingfield) are the administrators for this website.

 I've added a Summary of NatureMapr features at the end of the page, Sept 2019.

 This is the most important aspect of the website, and we try to make it as easy and self-explanatory as possible so that anyone can do it without instruction.
 All you need to report a sighting is a photograph from a GPS-enabled camera or mobile phone.
 If you don’t have GPS available to you, then you can set the location manually.
 Combining with other features of Canberra Nature Map (CNM), we aim to have reporting of sightings as easy and enjoyable as possible.

 GPS means Global Positioning System and uses interaction with satellites to give accurate location data.
 Cameras and mobile phones embed the location data in digital photos and allow us to position any photo we receive at CNM.
 My camera tells me how many satellites are linked in for each photo.
 The more satellites that are involved the greater the accuracy.
 If there are only a few then the location may be out by several hundred metres or more, but if there are about 10 linked in then it can be as accurate as only a few metres.